 Join WildAid Ambassador, Djimon Hounsou, on an epic adventure to learn about the many threats pangolins face around the world.
 Accompanied by our WildAid crew, Djimon investigates wildlife markets, visits a local wildlife vet, meets with a local pangolin conservationist, and learns about the pangolin crisis from a wildlife rehabilitation specialist.
 Watch the mini documentary series to learn more about the world’s most trafficked wild mammal.

-“A Pangolin’s Tale” is a five-part mini-documentary series, produced and directed by WildAid.
+“A Pangolin’s Tale” is a six-part mini-documentary series, produced and directed by WildAid.

 Episode 1: The Most Trafficked Wild Mammal in the World